Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 _Limitations and Notes:_

-1. As of time of publishing this release note, `@@JobInfo.Submit.Date` only returns `null`.
+1. At time of publishing this release note, `@@JobInfo.Submit.Date` only returns `null`.
 2. In a future release, we may rename some of the property names to align with the Azure SDK naming.
 The current properties will continue to be available.
 3. The `@@JobInfo` properties are currently _not_ available in the local run environment.
 They will be added in a future release.

 _Examples:_

-1. The following script collects the job information when the script gets executed and outputs the result into a CSV file with header information.
+1. The following script collects job information as the script gets executed and outputs the result into a CSV file with header information.
 Note that since both `@@JobInfo.Name` and `@@JobInfo.Account.Name` result in the same column name `Name`, we have to disambiguate the columns with an explicit alias.

         @data =
           SELECT @@JobInfo.Id,